nradulovic/pyeds/README.rst

                 print('on')
                 self.blinking.cancel()

+Second approach to cancel a running timer is by using event ``timer`` attribute.
-When a timer generates an event it will add new attribute to event called ``timer``.
-With this attribute you can access the originating timer through event.
-This means that you can also stop the timer through an event:
+When a timer generates an event it will automatically create event attribute called ``timer``.
+With this attribute you can also access the originating timer through event.
+To stop the timer through an event see the example below:

 .. code:: python